-Justin Trudeau Admits to Wearing Blackface Makeup During High School Performance Following TIME Report
+Justin Trudeau Admits to Also Wearing Blackface Makeup in High School Following TIME Report

 Canadian Prime Minister Justin Trudeau apologized Wednesday night for wearing brownface at a 2001 “Arabian Nights”-themed party—less than two hours after TIME published a previously unreported yearbook photo from the event at the private school where he was teaching.

 In a new revelation, Trudeau also admitted that he wore blackface “makeup” in high school to sing “Day-O,” a Jamaican folk song famously performed by African-American singer and civil rights activist Harry Belafonte.

-He did not elaborate further, except to say, “I regret it deeply.
-I am deeply sorry I did that.”
+“When I was in high school I dressed up at a talent show and sang ‘Day O.’ With makeup on,” he said.

 The publication of the photo embroiled his campaign in scandal, with Canadian reporters asking why he had not been forthcoming about the image if he knew it existed.